 Social media can tell an even more enlightening story.
 You’ll learn whether you’re failing to reach the right people with your product — or whether your product isn’t quite right for your company.

-When people find great products, they love to talk about them.
+When people find great products, they love to talk about them on social media platforms through Instagram comments, Facebook messages, or Twitter posts.
 They also engage with brands on social to share user-generated content, compliments, questions, and requests for future features.

 Low engagement on social means you’re either using a poor social strategy or that your leads aren’t really interested in your product.
 Track brand mentions, product mentions, branded hashtag usage, likes, retweets, shares, and comments, among other metrics, to figure out how well you’re doing in the social space.